shivaanshsrv/shivaanshsrv/README.md

 # 💫 About Me:
-I’m Shivansh Srivastava, a UI/UX designer with over 2 years of experience <br>blending beauty and functionality... but not just to make things “pretty.” <br>I believe that design can bring order to chaos and meaning to the ordinary. 🎩✨<br>
+I’m Shivansh, a UI/UX designer with over 2 years of experience blending beauty and functionality... but not just to make things “pretty.”
+I believe that design can bring order to chaos and meaning to the ordinary. 🎩✨<br>

 ## 🌐 Socials: